Marylebone Mountaineering Club, London

 Transport to the meets is arranged in private cars and the meet organiser will try and arrange lifts for non-drivers who are then expected to contribute to transport costs.
+Sometimes a group will hire a car if there aren’t enough car spaces.
+And some locations can be reached by train.
 Please have a look at the the gallery to see some of the things we get up to.

-Many informal trips are also organised outside of the meet program and there are normally people going away just about every weekend in the summer.
+Informal trips are also organised outside of the meet program and there are often people going away just about every weekend in the summer.
 People also organise foreign trips, typically to the Alps or sport climbing in Spain and Italy, and anyone expressing an interest can easily get involved in these activities.

-The club also has an active social side with occasional pub meets in London.
-Annual events include a photo competition, a 5th November firework party, and a Christmas Dinner (usually held in January).
+The club also has an active social side with social events roughly quarterly in London.
 Many members also use the various climbing walls in London, join our Facebook page to see details of when Anna, our climbing wall secretary, will be at the Castle.

 In order to join, prospective members are asked to attend two weekend meets so that they can get a feel for the style of the club.
-On your second meet you bring along an application form or ask the meet organiser for one as they should have a few with them.
+Check out the How to Join page.

-If you are interested in joining the MMC you are welcome to come along to any of the events – or get in touch with our membership secretary John Edwards via the Contact page.
+If you are interested in joining the MMC you are welcome to come along to almost any of the events – or get in touch with our membership secretary: email@example.com

 We look forward to meeting you!